 A bit more:

 b.
-Be SURE to use the proper size/type of screwdriver.
+Use the proper size & type of screwdriver.
 Use of a too-large one will damage the screw, could cause the screwdriver to slip out.
-PosiDrive tips for changeable tip screwdrivers ARE available.
+PoziDriv tips for changeable tip screwdrivers ARE available.

 c.
-Using a wee tad of valve-grinding (gritty stuff) compound can often help if using a Phillips screwdriver, to grab the screw better.
+Using a tiny amount of valve-grinding (gritty stuff) compound can often help if using a Phillips screwdriver, to grab the screw better.

 d.
 With single slot screws you should have a screwdriver that actually fits the groove without a lot of play, and fits the width of the screw fully, but not wider.